cfcrane/SLAG/README.md

 * is about as fast as aTRAM2, although either SLAG or aTRAM2 can be up to 15 times faster than the other for particular inputs
 * is more robust than aTRAM2, especially at lower coverage and when SLAG uses incremental addition of reads to the set to be assembled

+### System requirements
+Linux for full functionality, Mac OS X for limited functionality.
+At least 4 cores and 8 Gb memory.
+More are better for large read datasets.
+The minimum requirements to run SLAG have not been investigated systematically.
+SLAG.pl requires installed blast and at least one of [cap3](https://faculty.sites.iastate.edu/xqhuang/cap3-and-pcap-sequence-and-genome-assembly-programs), [phrap](http://www.phrap.org/phredphrapconsed.html), [SPAdes](https://github.com/ablab/spades), [canu](https://github.com/marbl/canu), [Unicycler](https://github.com/rrwick/Unicycler), [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), or [Racon](https://github.com/lbcb-sci/racon).
+SLAG.sif requires Singularity but is independent of installed blast, cap3, SPAdes, canu, Unicycler, bowtie2, or Racon.

 ### Installation
 Please see the INSTALL.md file in this distribution.
-Basically, one downloads the distribution file SLAGball.tgz from the releases section of this page, puts it where SLAG should go, uncompresses it, and untars it.
+The general user should download the distribution file SLAGball.tgz from the releases section of this page, put it where SLAG should go, uncompress it, and untar it.
 One then has the option to add this path to the user's $PATH.
+The copy of SLAG.pl below README.md is available for cloning and further development.

 ### Usage
 This distribution supplies two SLAG executables: a "free-living" `SLAG.pl` that requires the user to know the file locations of various dependencies, and a Singularity-containerized `SLAG.sif` that carries all the dependencies within it.

 The containerized form is more portable and likely to outlast obsolescence of SLAG's current dependencies.
 However, because of a licensing restriction, the containerized executable ⚠️ **does not** run the phrap assembler.

 Before you begin, SLAG requires some preparation.
-You are presumed to have a
+You are presumed to have
-* fasta or fastq file(s) of reads, and
+* a fasta or fastq file(s) of reads, and
 * a fasta file of one or more founding nucleotide or protein sequences.

 SLAG.pl requires access to `blast` and at least one of these programs: [`CAP3`](https://faculty.sites.iastate.edu/xqhuang/cap3-and-pcap-sequence-and-genome-assembly-programs), [`phrap`](http://www.phrap.org/phredphrapconsed.html), [`SPAdes`](https://github.com/ablab/spades), [`canu`](https://github.com/marbl/canu), [`Unicycler`](https://github.com/rrwick/Unicycler), and [`Racon`](https://github.com/lbcb-sci/racon).
 You will either need to know the fully qualified location of these programs in your filesystem, or have access to a working "module load" command that can modify your `$PATH` to include the program's location.